-Lansdowne Public School is a Kindergarten to Grade 8 English and French Immersion school with an enrolment of 267 students.
+Lansdowne Public School is a Kindergarten to Grade 8 English and French Immersion school.
 Lansdowne also offers an Ojibwe Language Program for students.
 An Aboriginal Support Worker offers ongoing support for our First Nations, Metis and Inuit students and families.

 At Lansdowne Public School, our students are everything to us!
 Our staff is committed to fostering the highest standards of academic excellence, responsible citizenship and personal growth within a safe, caring environment.
 At Lansdowne, everyone belongs.

 We are dedicated to promoting a school climate based on four simple rules.